University of Warwick Students' Union: Disaffiliation from, and subsequent reaffiliation to, the National Union of Students (NUS)

+In June 2024, the Sunday Times broke a story about the University of Warwick Conservative Association's (UWCA) Chairman's Dinner.
+Video evidence from the event shows members and attendees dancing to Erika, a Nazi-era German marching song.
+According to the article, some members later chanted "Kill the Hughs", apparently substituting the word "Jews" with the first name of recently departed association chairman Hugh Herring, and declared: "Heil the chairman."

+Warwick Students' Union subsequently suspended the UWCA for up to 90 days pending an external investigation by the university, after widespread condemnation in the media and by student groups who coordinated a collective statement calling for action, including the disbandment of the UWCA.

 Students' Union building

 The Union consists of Union South (largely food, drink and entertainment) and Union North (mostly administration, offices and meeting rooms).

-The Students' Union got its first building, Union South, in 1975, after a long struggle with the University under Vice-Chancellor Jack Butterworth, who said to Will Fitzgerald (President of the Union in 1970-1): "the Students' Union will never have its own building."
+The Students' Union got its first building, Union South, in 1975, after a long struggle with the university under Vice-Chancellor Jack Butterworth, who said to Will Fitzgerald (President of the Union in 1970–1): "the Students' Union will never have its own building."
 Union North was added in the 1990s and, until recently, was linked to Union South by the 'link corridor.'

 Union South rebuild

 The Union South building underwent a £11 million refurbishment in spring 2008, which was completed in January 2010.
-The new facilities included a club and gig venue, The Copper Rooms, a pub, The Dirty Duck, a sandwich bar, The Bread Oven, a drinks bar, The Terrace Bar, a tea room, Curiositea, branches of Santander and Barclays banks, a pharmacy, a travel agent, spaces for societies and a pool room.
+The new facilities included a club and gig venue, The Copper Rooms, a pub, The Dirty Duck, a sandwich bar, The Bread Oven(now called The Food Station), a drinks bar, The Terrace Bar, a tea room, Curiositea, branches of Santander and Barclays banks, a pharmacy, a travel agent, spaces for societies and a pool room.